RouxCool/laravel-redis-advanced-cache/README.md

 - 🔹 **Authenticated Requests Only:** only authenticated users’ requests are cached (cache_authenticated_only=true).
 - 🔹 **Custom Cache Lifetime:** default TTL is set to 24 hours (86400 seconds).
 - 🔹 **Performance-Tuned Flushing:** cache invalidation uses Redis SCAN in batches of 300 keys, balancing speed and memory efficiency.
+- 🔹 **Automatic Model Resolution:** By default, the resolver automatically infers the correct Eloquent model — and therefore the main table name — based on the controller name handling the request.

 ---